External Ids for IPO9 Gene

 GeneCards Summary for IPO9 Gene

 IPO9 (Importin 9) is a Protein Coding gene.
 Diseases associated with IPO9 include atypical lipomatous tumor.
-Among its related pathways are Developmental Biology and L1CAM interactions.
+Among its related pathways are Developmental Biology and BDNF signaling pathway.
 GO annotations related to this gene include binding and protein transporter activity.

 UniProtKB/Swiss-Prot for IPO9 Gene